hyamazak0318/US_firearm_fatality/README.md

         ![Data source 4](Data-source/Data-source_4.png)
         - Check the box of "*Export Results*"
         - Set the decimal place to "*2*"
-        - Then click "*Send*"
+        - Then click on "*Send*"
         ![Data source 5](Data-source/Data-source_5.png)
-        - The result should be a text file named `Compressed Mortality, 1999-2016.txt`
+        - The result should be a text file named `"Compressed Mortality, 1999-2016.txt"`
-        - Rename the file as the year–e.g. `2016.txt`
+        - Rename the file as the selected year–e.g. `"2016.txt"`
-        - Put the file in a folder named `fatality-data`
+        - Put the file in a folder named `"fatality-data"`

 3. **TIGER/Line Shapefiles**
     - U.S. Census Bureau's geographic spatial data
     - Visit https://www.census.gov/geographies/mapping-files/time-series/geo/tiger-line-file.html
     - Follow the steps below
         - Choose any year (e.g. 2020)
-        - Scroll down to "2020 TIGER/Line Shapefiles" and click on "Web Interface"
+        - Scroll down to "*2020 TIGER/Line Shapefiles*" and click on "*Web Interface*"
-        - Select year: 2020
+        - Select year: "*2020*"
-        - Select a layer type: States (and equivalent)
+        - Select a layer type: "*States (and equivalent)*"
-        - Click on "Submit", and you will download a zip file named `tl_2020_us_state.zip`
+        - Click on "*Submit*", and you will download a zip file named `"tl_2020_us_state.zip"`

 ## Script